 A lot of people tried to think about ways of communicating with each other that were not tracked and monitored by a third party.
 Some started using different apps, that were less supervised than the rest.

-The smartest players in any market are the ones who find opportunities out of other players’ weaknesses.
+The smartest players in any Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... are the ones who find opportunities out of other players’ weaknesses.
 In this article published on digital-me-up, François Van Laeys describes and explains perfectly what The Onion Router (also known as TOR) and how it works.

 I found it very interesting because, to a lot, TOR is a scary part of the “dark web”, where some are not courageous enough to surf.
 However, this gloomy image of TOR is changing little by little, because of all the pressure and the spying users are faced with, that is considered like a violation of privacy.